 I returned yesterday from Tokyo after a LONG 27-hour journey.
 I’ve been debating ever since which post to start with.
 I have so much to say about each of the ports and our experiences but I thought I’d start with talking about all the things I loved about Princess and in particular the Golden Princess.
 They seem to be the things that I’m talking about most.

 For a full review of the Golden Princess click here: Golden Princess ship review 2018.

 1) The crew

-I have never been on a cruise ship where the staff are so happy, friendly and helpful.
+I’ve been on 16 cruises and I have never been on a cruise ship where the staff are so happy, friendly and helpful.
 I spoke to a number of crew members in a variety of roles and all seemed really happy to be working for Princess (which was lovely).
 I felt as though the crew members had time to get to know me and I in return got to know them.

 Nothing was ever too much trouble and a number of waiters knew my name and favourite drinks.
 Often all I had to give was a little nod and a new round of mocktails would appear as if by magic!